aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 The CloudFormation template creates and configures:

-1. VPC networking infrastructure
+1. Route 53 DNS zones and records for forward and reverse lookups
-2. Route 53 DNS zones and records
+2. VPC networking infrastructure
 3. VPC Route Server configuration
 4. EVS environment with 4-node cluster